jentery/506v2/portfolio.md

 Engage an issue raised during the seminar by recording part of your podcast's first episode.
 This is your opportunity to select critical approaches that work best for you and test them.
 You are also more than welcome to engage primary material beyond what we've studied; however, I recommend focusing on the role of audio and listening in one or two of the following formats: radio plays, talking books (or audiobooks), cut-ups, recorded readings, serialized drama (podcasts), voice-over narration, or first-person videogames.

-Specs for your audio file: 3-8 minutes of you critically approaching audio and fiction how you wish, plus a 250-word description of your episode and a list of works mentioned in it
+Specs for your audio file: 3-8 minutes (including at least one sample) of you critically approaching audio and fiction how you wish, plus a 250-word description of your episode and a list of works mentioned or sampled in it

 ## Step 13 (Dec.
 15th): Record, Edit, and Polish Your First Episode

 Engage an issue raised during the seminar by recording, editing, and polishing your podcast's first episode.
 This is your opportunity to synthesize what you've learned and put your own spin on it, with attention to primary materials of your choice.

-Specs for your audio file: 12-20 minutes of you critically approaching audio and fiction how you wish, plus a 250-word description of your episode, a transcript for it, and a list of all works mentioned in it; be sure to introduce yourself and your podcast and to include verbal acknowledgments at the end; intro music, sound effects, and ambient sounds are optional; avoid overdoing it, tho :)
+Specs for your audio file: 12-20 minutes (including at least one sample) of you critically approaching audio and fiction how you wish, plus a 250-word description of your episode, a transcript for it, and a list of all works mentioned or sampled in it; be sure to introduce yourself and your podcast and to include verbal acknowledgments at the end; intro music, sound effects, and ambient sounds are optional; avoid overdoing it, tho :)